tinproht123/KITS2023_D7/README.md

 - Wins the "Best Team Project" award at KITS 2023

 ##
-If you want any information about project, any feedbacks and question, you can contact me:
+If you want any information about the project, any feedback, or have any questions, you can contact me at:
 - Facebook: https://www.facebook.com/profile.php?id=100009958477102
 - Email: tinproht123@gmail.com